 False Signs of Pregnancy

-There are other signs that people sometimes associate with pregnancy that don't have any scientific basis:
+There are other signs that people sometimes associate with pregnancy that don't have any scientific basis which include:

-- Swollen hands - This can be a symptom of pregnancy induced hypertension but is not a usual sign of pregnancy.
-If you have swollen hands and you think you might be pregnant, you should consult a health care provider immediately.
+- Swollen hands - This can be a symptom of pregnancy-induced hypertension but is not a usual sign of pregnancy.

 Causes of Pregnancy Signs